 Assistant Professor of Marketing

-My research examines how individuals make product choices that reflect important aspects of their self-concepts and in so doing, affirm important relationships or their social standing within their in-groups.
-Thus, my research lies at the intersection of the fields of marketing, social psychology and anthropology.
-As a consumer behavior researcher, my work examines these phenomena in a diverse set of contexts, including luxury products, gift giving, and vintage products.
-Furthermore, my research looks at many different kinds of relationships including friendships, membership in aspirational in-groups and customer-service provider relationships.
+Dr. Ward's research examines how individuals make product choices that reflect important aspects of their self-concepts and in so doing, affirm important relationships or their social standing within their in-groups.
+Thus, her research lies at the intersection of the fields of marketing, social psychology, and anthropology.
+As a consumer behavior researcher, her work examines these phenomena in a diverse set of contexts, including luxury products, gift giving, and vintage products.
+Furthermore, Dr. Ward's research looks at many different kinds of relationships including friendships, membership in aspirational in-groups and customer-service provider relationships.

 Ward, Morgan and Susan M. Broniarczyk "Ask and You Shall (Not) Receive: Relationship Signaling Results